 With houseplant collecting becoming more popular, Jade plants are making a comeback.
 Also called rubber plants or money trees, all parts of this plant is poisonous to cats.
 If it nibbles too much, Jade plant poisoning can be fatal.

-Aloes, including Aloe vera, are common houseplants and I keep several on hand for making beauty products and for burns.
+Aloes, including Aloe vera, are common houseplants and I keep several on hand for making skincare and for burns.
 However, some of the same compounds that make aloe useful (i.e. saponins) can be extremely toxic to cats.
 Most cats won’t nibble on aloe but one of mine will chew the tips off the leaves if she’s allowed near an aloe.

 Also called the golden pothos, devils ivy is a common leafy houseplant and another one to beware of.
 If your cat chews or eats any of it, the calcium oxalate crystals found in all parts of the plant will cause your furry friend a great deal of pain.
 It’s the same compound that causes poisoning via Monstera deliciosa and your cat would have similar symptoms.
 It will drool and paw at his mouth and have difficulty swallowing.

-There are also some plants that cats chew on as a drug.
-Most people are aware of the effects of Catnip on kitties — drooling, playfulness, and utterly bonkers behavior.
+There are also some plants that cats chew on like a drug.
+Most people are aware of the effects of catnip on cats — drooling, playfulness, and utterly bonkers behavior.
 It’s said that the effects are similar to those of marijuana or LSD in humans but will only last about ten minutes.
 Catnip affects only 50% of cats.

 There are a couple of other plants that affect cats in a similar way.
-These include Valerian root, which is grown as a natural sleep aide for people and spider plants.
+These include valerian root, which is grown as a natural sleep aid for people and spider plants.
 One of my cats doesn’t react to catnip but does show interest in Valerian.
 The other loves both and I sometimes find him chewing on my spider plant too.